samuel-hunter/parsnip/README.md

   (parse-collect1 (predicate-parser #'digit-char-p)))
 ```

-### `parser-error`
+### [Condition] **parser-error**

-If a parser fails to read text, it signals a `parser-error`, a subclass of `stream-error` (outside ABCL), with these readers:
+If a parser fails to read text, it signals a `parser-error`, and provides these readers:

-**parser-error-stream** *parser-error*- Return the stream the parser was reading from.
+[Function] **parser-error-stream** *parser-error* - Return the stream the parser was reading from.
 Impl's outside ABCL may also use **stream-error-stream**.

-**stream-error-stream** *parser-error* - Part of the CL standard, returns the stream the parser was reading from.
-This function is broken on ABCL.

-**parser-error-expected** *parser-error* - Return the value that the parser error expected to read.
+[Function] **parser-error-expected** *parser-error* - Return the value that the parser error expected to read.
 May be overridden with `parser-tag`.

-**parser-error-return-trace** *parser-error* - Every parser defined with `defparser` adds its symbol to the return trace as the error bubbles up.
+[Function] **parser-error-return-trace** *parser-error* - Every parser defined with `defparser` adds its symbol to the return trace as the error bubbles up.
 The return trace, along with `(file-position stream)`, should assist developers debug their parsers

-For some reason, while a parser-error might have been `typep` to a `stream-error` in ABCL, `stream-error-stream` would raise an error, reporting that the parser error is not of type `stream-error`.
+ABCL has some funky behavior with conditions that subtype `stream-error`.
+These conditions, while they can have a `:stream` passed down, and are `typep` to a `stream-error`, raise a `type-error` if you apply `stream-error-stream` to it.
-To compensate, the parent condition is moved from `stream-error` to `error` (to not give programs the idea that it can call `stream-error-stream`), and the function `parser-error-stream` is available on all implementations.
+As a workaround, stream-errors do not subtype `stream-error` in ABCL, and a more portable function `parser-error-stream` is available for all implementations.